-D. Requirements and Specifications for Services
+B. Requirements and Specifications for Services

-Services proposed must prepare the youth for GED attainment, post-secondary education opportunities, provide linkages through academic and occupational learning, provide industry specific and career pathway activities, provide employment opportunities and establish links to the job market and employers.
+Services proposed must prepare the youth for High school diploma attainment or its equivalency, post-secondary education opportunities, provide linkages through academic and occupational learning, provide industry specific and career pathway activities, provide employment opportunities and establish links to the job market and employers.
 When developing service strategies, the specified ages and expected maturity levels of youth must be taken into consideration if performance goals are to be met.
-Services are targeted to in-school youth (connected) and out- of-school youth (disconnected) who meet the eligibility criteria and are deemed in need of services.
+Services are targeted to in-school youth (connected) who meet the eligibility criteria and are deemed in need of services.

-Contracts awarded will be for a 12 month award period with an estimated start date of July 1, 2022 through June 30, 2023.
+Contracts awarded will be for a 12 month award period with an estimated start date of July 1, 2025 through June 30, 2028.
 No obligation or commitment of funds will be allowed beyond this contract period.
 Any contract renewals will be based on future funding availability and Contractor's performance.

-E. Youth - Veteran Priority
+C. Youth - Veteran Priority